 Other goods and services

-There are a small number of specialty items or one-off purchases not covered by NSW Government contracts or agency specific contracts.
+There are a range of items or one-off purchases not covered by NSW Government contracts and schemes or agency specific contracts and schemes.
 In these cases, suppliers need to market their goods and services directly to agencies.

 Various consultancy services to the NSW Government are contained in a prequalification scheme.
 Suppliers wishing to provide these consultancy services can apply to be included on a panel of prequalified consultants.
 A prequalified consultant is a supplier who meets the appropriate quality, safety and viability standards of the NSW Government.
 Being pre-approved, suppliers have access to a wider range of government business opportunities and a greater chance of success.

-There are currently four types of consultancy prequalification schemes available to suppliers:
+There are currently six types of consultancy prequalification schemes available to suppliers: